d3adspace/scipio/README.md

 # Scipio
-What you see here is a lightweight but robust and powerful error reporting framework.
+What you see here is a lightweight but robust and powerful error reporting framework without any external dependencies.
  You can use custom handlers to broadcast failure descriptions across your internal network.
 You can provide those failures in an enumeration or built a fully custom one.